DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 slightly different method.

-Our work revolves around the measurement of shot noise of vacuum states rather than **whatever Wayne et al uses**.
+Our work revolves around the measurement of shot noise of vacuum states rather than measuring arrival times of photons.
 Essentially, this is another quantum process with the same inherently random properties as described by Stefanov et. al., but instead using shot noise.
 As described by Niemczuk [@shotnoise], shot noise is minor fluctuations in an elecritcal current, which is inherently random.
 Reading